As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, if you still want to purchase a carbide-tipped set of tools, a good set will cost about $200 or so.
 Two great options are listed below.

-- YUFUTOL Wood Turning tool set Carbide Tipped Lathe Tools is a great set of tools that won’t need a lot of sharpening.
+- YUFUTOL Wood Turning tool set Carbide Tipped Lathe Tools (Amazon link) is a great set of tools that won’t need a lot of sharpening.
 Also, this toolset is excellent for cutting through strong or hard rock and stone.

 Buying a Stone Buster’s Hammer